- know what you want and why

 - provide initiative, drive, follow-through and attention to detail

 - put your best foot forward with honesty and credibility

-- as your avenue to the most complete and accurate view of each opportunity
+- are your avenue to the most complete and accurate view of each opportunity

-- being an honest and experienced coach, making suggestions about presentation and style, it’s all about winning
+- offer an honest and experienced coaching experience, making suggestions about presentation and style

-I like to think of a job search target as three concentric circles.
+We like to think of a job search target as three concentric circles.
 The inner circle is your dream jobs, the middle circle is your good jobs, and the outer circle your maybe jobs.
 Clearly defining these – and adjusting them as your search progresses – are key.
-Also, think about how to budget your time across all three.
-Many start with most of their energy budgeted for the center circle and then gradually widen their aim as the search becomes longer and more discouraging…
+Think about how to budget your time across all three.

 Know Your Value

 There are two parts to this.
 The first is a realistic appraisal of your strengths and weaknesses from the viewpoint of the hiring manager.
 The second is setting a compensation target.
 It’s vital to get outside input on both of these.
 One person’s perspective is always limited by their experiences.
 Seek out peers and connections who deal with sourcing and hiring on a daily basis, and with people who negotiate compensation packages regularly.

 The most common mistake we see is a candidate aiming for a job which either doesn’t exist or for which there are only one or two possibilities.
 This is the exact parallel to a hiring manager setting out to find the perfect candidate.
 There is no perfect job or perfect candidate.
 Instead, focus on the best job and best fit.
 Don’t set yourself up for frustration.